 The Revolutionary and Napoleonic Wars lasted from 1792 to 1815, and are usually divided into the Revolutionary War of 1792-1802 and the Napoleonic War of 1803-15.
 The only countries that were continuously at war throughout this period were Britain and France; others varied between being at war with France, neutral, usually whilst recovering from a defeat by France, and allied to France, not always willingly.

-In the first half 1812, most of Europe was in one of the periods of peace, but this would soon change.
-In April 1812, warfare was taking place only at sea, and in Spain and Portugal, where The Peninsular War was being fought.
+In the first half of 1812 most of Europe was in one of the periods of peace, but this would soon change.
+In April 1812 warfare was taking place only at sea and in Spain and Portugal, where The Peninsular War was being fought.
 The initial posts linked on this page describe the Peninsular War up to mid-1812.
 Later ones will appear as close to the 200th anniversaries of the battles and major political events of 1812-15 as my other commitments permit.

 Black, J., The War of 1812 in the Age of Napoleon (Norman: University of Oklahoma Press, 2009).

 Bell, D. A., The First Total War: Napoleon’s Europe and the Birth of Modern Warfare, (London: Bloomsbury, 2007).

 Chandler, D., The Campaigns of Napoleon (London: Weidenfeld & Nicolson, 1966).

 Colledge, J. J., Ships of the Royal Navy: The Complete Record of All Fighting Ships of the Royal Navy from the Fifteenth Century to the Present, (London: Greenhill, 1987).

 Esdaile, C. J., Napoleon’s Wars: An International History, 1803-1815 (London: Allen Lane, 2007).